Govt To Increase Number Of Community Welfare Attaches, Protector Emigration Offices: Dr Sania Nishtar - UrduPoint

 Govt To Increase Number Of Community Welfare Attaches, Protector Emigration Offices: Dr Sania Nishtar

+Special Assistant to Prime Minister on Poverty Alleviation and Social Safety Division (PASSD) Dr Sania Nishtar on Friday said that the government would increase the role and number of 'Community Welfare Attaches', as well as also involve well-reputed expatriate Pakistanis and the number of' Protector of Emigration Offices' would also be increase

-ISLAMABAD, (UrduPoint / Pakistan Point News - 24th Nov, 2019 ) :Special Assistant to Prime Minister on Poverty Alleviation and Social Safety Division (PASSD) Dr Sania Nishtar Sunday said government would increase the role and number of 'Community Welfare Attaches' as well as involve well-reputed expatriate Pakistanis and the number of' Protector of Emigration Offices' would also be increased.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 29th Nov, 2019 ) :Special Assistant to Prime Minister on Poverty Alleviation and Social Safety Division (PASSD) Dr Sania Nishtar on Friday said that the government would increase the role and number of 'Community Welfare Attaches', as well as also involve well-reputed expatriate Pakistanis and the number of' Protector of Emigration Offices' would also be increased.

 Several policy steps were being taken to improve the welfare of expatriate Pakistanis and measures being taken to improve the quality of pre-departure briefing for intending migrants and to ensure their biometric attendance so that they could be made aware of their rights and entitlements, she told APP.